-Photo editions and library organization are key subjects for photographers.
+Photo editing and library organization are critical topics for photographers.

-Cataloging, editing software, photos annotation tools?
-Let’s describe your strategies!
+Cataloging, editing software, photo annotation tools?
+Tell us about your strategies!

-1. Do you use multiple editing programs or photo libraries?
+1. Do you use several editing programs or photo libraries?

 ...the tango dance of the photographers!

-2. Do you have to switch your photos back and forth from one software to another to achieve the results you want?
+2. And do you have to switch your photos from one software to another to get the desired results?

-What is important is clearly to obtain a perfect result even if it means using several programs.
+Nearly 90% of photographers go back and forth between several softwares to get the best out of the particularities of the softwares at the service of their photos.
+What is important is clearly to obtain a perfect result even if it means using several software.

 Let's talk about your photo organization strategy